xclaeys/ElastoPhi/README.md

 To compile :
 - create a folder "bin" or "build"
-- In this folder do : cmake ../
+- In this folder do : cmake ..
+- Do : make
+- If you want to run tests, do : make test
+- if you want to generate documentation, do : make doc
 - the executable will be bin/src/main or build/src/main

+To add a test :
+- add the file in test/
+- modify CMakeLists.txt and test/CMakeLists.txt